 As we move into the fall semester, I look forward to addressing the Franklin Pierce community at the Fall Forum on August 25—where I will share a look back at the successes with which we closed out the 2016-2017 Academic Year, but more importantly, a look forward to the goals we have set for the 2017-2018 Academic Year—and at Convocation, after an exciting Move-In Day.

 September will bring the familiar tradition of the Grand Monadnock Climb and a new tradition of the Pearly Pond Swim, initiated by the University’s new swim team this year.
 Pierce Pride Weekend will also blend traditions, by celebrating Homecoming and Family Day alongside my Installation as the sixth president of Franklin Pierce, for an action-packed weekend that will see a swell in Raven Nation pride as our beloved alumni, Board of Trustees, students’ loved ones, and of course, our faculty, staff and students converge on the College at Rindge campus.

-In line with conversations that have been underway on campus this summer, I will also be participating in a community conversation at Harlow's Pub in Peterborough on September 12, called “Community Conversation Starters,” to discuss the creation of forward-facing learning opportunities across the ever-evolving education landscape, not only for the “traditional” student, but for entrepreneurs and adult learners, as well.
+In line with conversations that have been underway on campus this summer, I will also be participating in a Community Conversation at Bass Hall in the Monadnock Center for History and Culture in Peterborough on September 12, called “Community Conversation Starters,” to discuss the creation of forward-facing learning opportunities across the ever-evolving education landscape, not only for the “traditional” student, but for entrepreneurs and adult learners, as well.

 The start of a new academic year always means new beginnings for every student: a fresh chance to dig a little deeper than last semester, or last term, to mine for the passion that ignites their souls, and the opportunity to discover their greatest potential.
 On behalf of the faculty, staff and administration at Franklin Pierce, we look forward to support every Raven in our nation on this journey!Forever “Pierce Proud,”